 Ex-aide pleads guilty to stealing nearly $23K from congresswoman to pay credit card debt

-Courtney Hruska initially tried to blame "hackers from the dark web" for the theft, and said she didn't think she'd be caught because the congresswoman is not "tech savvy."
+Courtney Hruska initially tried to blame "hackers from the dark web" for the theft and said she didn't think she'd be caught because the congresswoman isn't "tech savvy."

-The U.S. Capitol building on March 27.Samuel Corum / Getty Images
+The U.S. Capitol.Samuel Corum / Getty Images file

-A former staffer for Rep. Marcy Kaptur, D-Ohio, pleaded guilty Tuesday to siphoning over $20,000 from her former boss's bank account to pay her own credit card bills.
+A former staffer for Rep. Marcy Kaptur, D-Ohio, pleaded guilty Tuesday to siphoning over $20,000 from her former boss' bank account to pay her own credit card bills.

-Courtney Hruska, 40, admitted to committing felony wire fraud at a court hearing in Alexandria, Virginia.
-The charge carries a maximum sentence of 20 years in prison, but Hruska is likely to receive far less time when she is sentenced by U.S. District Judge Leonie M. Brinkema in June.
+Courtney Hruska, 40, admitted committing felony wire fraud at a court hearing in Alexandria, Virginia.
+The charge carries a maximum sentence of 20 years in prison, but Hruska is likely to receive far less time when U.S. District Judge Leonie M. Brinkema sentences her in June.

-The victim is not identified in court filings, but records show Hruska worked for Kaptur.
-A spokesperson for the congresswoman did not immediately respond to a request for comment.
+The victim isn't identified in court filings, but records show Hruska worked for Kaptur.
+A spokesperson for Kaptur didn't immediately respond to a request for comment.

-According to court filings, Hruska worked for the victim's Washington, D.C. office between 2015 and 2022, and served as her office scheduler and manager before becoming her administrative director.
+According to court filings, Hruska worked for the victim's Washington, D.C., office from 2015 to 2022, and was her office scheduler and manager before she became her administrative director.

 The congresswoman "provided and entrusted the defendant with Victim’s personal credit card and bank account information" and authorized her to "make specific purchases" as part of her official duties and responsibilities, court papers say.

-Hruska left the congresswoman's office in early 2022, and "with the assistance of Victim, began a new job with the United States Department of Agriculture," the filing say.
+Hruska left the congresswoman's office in early 2022, and "with the assistance of Victim, began a new job with the United States Department of Agriculture," the filing says.

 More than a year later, according to a "statement of facts" that Hruska admitted to, she began wiring money from the congresswoman's bank account to pay down her own credit card bills.

-Hruska told prosecutors she didn't think she'd be found out because she knew the victim was not "tech savvy" and "did not use electronic banking in any form" so she would not get real-time alerts about the payments, the statement of facts said.
+Hruska told prosecutors she didn't think she'd be found out because she knew the victim wasn't "tech savvy" and "did not use electronic banking in any form," so she wouldn't get real-time alerts about the payments, the statement of facts said.

 The victim discovered the transfers in late 2024, when a personal check she wrote was returned for insufficient funds, the court filing said.